forestdb/forestdb.org/models/adjectives-qud.md

 b.
 A $1 ice cream is not expensive

 c.
-A $6 ice cream is neither expensive nor not expensive- rather its roughly average.
+A $6 ice cream is neither expensive nor not expensive - rather it's roughly average.

-Dependent on what question you ask .. can have an affect on what the listener believes to be expensive.
+Dependent on what question you ask ... can have an effect on what the listener believes to be expensive.

-Savinelli et. al 2017
+Savinelli et al. 2017

 What someone interprets as the QUD may impact their interpretation.